w3c/wai-bcase/index.md

 -   Accessible design thinking creates flexible interaction options useful beyond the disabled community.

+-   Robots of the future might be able to “see” because of the accessibility work done in computer vision for blind people today.

 -   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant to include those with